UtkarshSharma1209/DelhiMetroRoute_DijkstraAlgorithm/README.md

 # DelhiMetroRouteNavigator_DijkstraAlgorithm

 This C++ code demonstrates a real-time application of Dijkstra's algorithm to find the shortest paths from a source location to all other destinations within the Delhi Metro system.
 In this pilot project, 56 metro locations are represented as integers starting from 0.
-Upon receiving the user's input for the source location, the algorithm calculates and displays the shortest path to each of the other locations.
+Upon receiving the user's input for the source location and thedestination, the algorithm calculates and displays the shortest path from source to destination.

-TIME COMPLEXITY: The time complexity of Dijkstras algorithm is O(V^2),where V is the number of vertices in the graph.
+TIME COMPLEXITY: The time complexity of Dijkstras algorithm is O((V+E)logV),where V is the number of vertices in the graph,E is the no. of edges.

 SPACE COMPLEXITY:The space complexity of Dijkstras algorithm is O(V) ,where V is the number of vertices in the graph.